 Figure 6: Test case 4 results are shown (predicting high-fidelity velocity field from low-fidelity velocity data). a) The simulations are based on steady flow in an idealized blocked vessel.
 A sample velocity streamline is shown. b) An overview of the proposed machine learning task is shown where high-fidelity 2D velocity magnitude field is predicted from a 2D low-fidelity simulation in the same region of interest.
-Neural network, interpretable model trained based on the neural network (NN-driven), and interpretable model trained based on training data (data-driven) results are compared to ground-truth for a sample input in the training regime. c) Boxplots of the pointwise absolute error (PAE) distribution are shown, considering point-wise error data aggregated across all samples.
+Neural network, interpretable model trained based on the neural network (NN-driven), and interpretable model trained based on training data (data-driven) results are compared to ground-truth for a sample input in the training regime. c) Boxplots of the point-wise absolute error (PAE) distribution considering point-wise error data aggregated across all samples and image-based absolute error considering the spatially averaged error of each output field variable are shown.
 The performance of the neural network (NN), interpretable model trained on neural network predictions (Interp NN-driven), interpretable model trained on training data (Interp data-driven) are shown for the training data and out-of-distribution test data.
 Refer to Fig. 3 for boxplot details.

 The contour plots and the error boxplots are shown in Fig. 6.
 The neural network produces very accurate training results indistinguishable from the ground-truth.
 The interpretable model results also mimic the key quantitative and qualitative patterns with minor distinctions visible.
-However, in this test case, the interpretable models could not improve the out-of-distribution test error compared to the neural network, but similar to other examples it provided an approximation to the neural network behavior in the training regime.
+In this test case, the interpretable models could not improve the average out-of-distribution test errors compared to the neural network and only reduced the maximum image-based absolute error.